 A 2010 study conducted by the University of Minnesota and Hennepin County, Minnesota, found that for children older than three, reversal happens in ten to sixteen percent of adoptions, and for teens, the reversal rate may be as high as one in four adoptions.

 Seattle adoption counselor Zia Freeman explains that adoption reversal “rarely occurs with infants.
 But if you’re talking about older children … it’s significantly higher because of the complexities of parenting a child who already has life experiences and certain behaviors.”

 WHAT DO COURTS REQUIRE TO HAVE AN ADOPTION REVERSED?

 When adoptive parents want to reverse an adoption, a court will usually require those parents to show that a reversal is in the child’s best interests.
 For example, the relationship between the adoptive parents and the child may be so damaged that neither party any longer benefits from it.

-An Indiana court may permit an adoption reversal if the adoptive parents can no longer care for the child.
-Courts will not, however, permit reversals simply because adoptive parents are tired of being parents.
+An Indiana court reversed an adoption, for example, when the Indiana Department of Child Services failed to disclose the child’s condition to the adoptive parents.
+The courts will not, however, permit adoption reversals simply because adoptive parents are tired of being parents.